j-war/snpTools/README.md

 ```

-Input files are expected to reside in the folder named `InputFolder` that appears beside the `Converter` folder.
-The output results will appear in the folder `OutputFolder` that is beside `Converter` as well.
+Input files are expected to reside in the folder named `snpTools/InputFolder/`.
+The output results will appear in the folder `snpTools/OutputFolder/`.
+Both should be created before running the program.

 # Details on Modes:
 ## PED to CSV Conversion: